aadityapurani/My-CTF-Challenges/TrapOSaur/README.md

 After utilizing it, players will receive their hard earned flag : `flag{5t3g0_ftw}`

 We expect players to dig up through the difference between python versions.
 It's very minor but this challenge has huge relevance in *real world scenario*, as any Malware can basically hide shellcode inside a pyc file & extract it.
+Hence, the description either you use your hard earned leet skills indefinetly to reverse or either you think deep ;)